About me

 My research interests include:

-Equatorial dynamics, turbulent mixing and tropical instability waves: I am interested in equatorial dynamics and in particular how processes on short timescales (months to seconds), such as tropical instability waves (TIWs), internal gravity waves and small-scale turbulence, influence the large-scale tropical circulation and its modes of variability such as the El-Nino Southern Oscillation (ENSO).
-My PhD work focused on TIWs and their role in driving mixing in the equatorial Pacific (e.g. their modulation of shear-driven turbulence, Holmes and Thomas 2015 J. Phys.
+• Equatorial dynamics, turbulent mixing, tropical instability waves and tropical climate variability and predictability: I am interested in equatorial dynamics and in particular how processes on short timescales (months to seconds), such as Tropical Instability Waves (TIWs), internal gravity waves and small-scale turbulence, influence the large-scale tropical circulation, tropical modes of variability such as the El-Nino Southern Oscillation (ENSO) and their predictability.
+My PhD work focused on TIWs and their role in driving mixing in the equatorial Pacific (e.g. Holmes and Thomas 2015 J. Phys.
 Oceanogr.).
-More recently I have shown that the chaotic nature of TIWs influences ENSO predictability (Holmes et al. 2019 Climate Dynamics).
-I have also been collaborating with scientists at the National Centre for Atmospheric Research (NCAR, USA) to study variability of turbulent mixing at the Equator from observations and a hierarchy of high-resolution models.
-My recently funded ARC DECRA project Mixing and air-sea coupling in the Pacific: Toward better El Nino forecasts aims to further develop out understanding of air-sea interactions at the mesoscale in the tropical Pacific and feed that understanding into improvements in low-resolution models that are used to provide El Nino forecasts.
+I have shown that the chaotic nature of TIWs influences ENSO predictability (Holmes et al. 2019 Climate Dynamics).
+My ARC DECRA project Mixing and air-sea coupling in the Pacific: Toward better El Nino forecasts aimed to isolate the impact of air-sea interactions at the mesoscale on the tropical Pacific circulation in order to understand (and ultimately reduce) biases in global climate models used for climate projections and predictions (e.g. Holmes et al. 2024).

-Ocean heat transport in temperature space: The ocean is warmed by air-sea heat fluxes at low-latitudes and warm temperatures and cooled in the mid- and high-latitudes at colder temperatures.
+• Ocean heat transport in thermodynamic coordinates: The ocean is warmed by air-sea heat fluxes at low-latitudes and warm temperatures and cooled in the mid- and high-latitudes at colder temperatures.
 To maintain a steady state the ocean must therefore move heat not only from low to high latitudes (meridional heat transport), but also from warm to cold temperatures (diathermal heat transport).
-By developing a suite of novel heat transport diagnostics within the MOM5-based Australian community global ocean model ACCESS-OM2, I study how the ocean’s diathermal and meridional heat transport depends on parameterized diffusive mixing processes (Holmes et al. 2018 J. Phys.
+By developing a suite of novel heat transport diagnostics within the MOM5-based Australian community global ocean model ACCESS-OM2, I have shown that the ocean’s diathermal and meridional heat transport depends on parameterized diffusive mixing processes (Holmes et al. 2018 J. Phys.
 Oceanogr., 2019 Geophysical Research Letters).
 This diagnostic framework allows the role of mixing processes to be isolated and quantified, including the `artificial’ numerical mixing arising from the numerical discretization of tracer transport Holmes et al. 2021 J. Adv.
 Mod.
 Earth Sys..

-Abyssal ocean circulation and mixing: I am interested in diapycnal mixing and how it influences abyssal ocean circulation and the conversion of Antarctic Bottom Water into lighter water.
+• Abyssal ocean circulation and mixing: I have contributed to our knowledge of how diapycnal mixing in the abyssal ocean and influences abyssal ocean circulation and the conversion of Antarctic Bottom Water into lighter water.
 As mixing in the abyssal ocean is seafloor-intensified the topography of the seafloor has a strong influence on abyssal circulation pathways (de Lavergne et al. 2017 Nature and Holmes et al. 2018 J. Phys.
 Oceanogr.).
-My more recent work focuses on using theoretical techniques and idealized process modelling to understand how tracers are transported in the abyssal ocean in order to inform future field tracer release experiments (Holmes et al. 2019 J. Phys.
+I have shown how these features of abyssal ocean circulation influence tracer transport in order to inform future field tracer release experiments (Holmes et al. 2019 J. Phys.
 Oceanogr.).

-Antarctic coastal circulation and ice shelf melting: I am involved in a series of projects aimed at understanding the mechanisms that drive warm Circumpolar Deep Water onto the Antarctic continental shelf and into contact with vulnerable ice shelves, with worrying implications for global sea level rise.
+• Antarctic coastal circulation and ice shelf melting: I have also contributed to a series of PhD student projects aimed at understanding the mechanisms that drive warm Circumpolar Deep Water onto the Antarctic continental shelf and into contact with vulnerable ice shelves, with worrying implications for global sea level rise.
 One such mechanism highlighted by our work involves the transport of heat onto the continental shelf by bottom Ekman transport associated with coastally trapped barotropic waves Spence, Holmes et al. 2017 Nature Climate Change.